alaraayan/project-3-client/README.md

 ### Building the front-end
-When we moved onto the front-end, I worked on the Navbar and sidenav using react hooks along with authentication to make sure only admins can view adding a movie component pages and correctly rendering logging out when on the navbar when logged in.
+When we moved onto the front-end, I worked on the navbar and sidenav using react hooks along with authentication to make sure only admins can view adding a movie component pages and correctly rendering logging out when on the navbar when logged in.
 I used conditional rendering to achieve this :

 ```
   <div className={sidebarShow ? 'side-nav-menu-container active' : 'side-nav-menu-container'}>